Kyren223/Kyren223/README.md

 ## 👋 About me
-Hey, I am Kyren, an 18yo passionate developer, mainly focused on Game Development and low-level programming.
+Hey, I am Kyren, an 18yo passionate developer, mainly focused on Game Development and low-level programming.<br>
-Some of my other interests include playing Video games, Chess, and solving Rubik's Cubes fast.
+Some of my other interests include playing video games, Chess, and solving Rubik's Cubes fast.<br>
 I use vim btw

-- 🔭 I’m currently working on [Krypton Language](https://github.com/Kyren223/Krypton)
+- 🔭 I’m currently working on [Krypton-lang](https://github.com/Kyren223/Krypton)

 - 🌱 I’m currently learning **Rust, Linux and how to write a Compiler**